Onnys/Quotes-API/README.md

 # Quotes API
-Reflexoes is an restful API where Authors can write quotes and share with others, this api allows users to be exponteneoly on their ideas without being cesunred.
+Reflexoes is a restful API where Authors can write quotes and share with others, this api allows users to be spontaneous on their ideas without being censured.
 ## Getting Started

 ### Installing Dependencies